William C. Shiel Jr., MD, FACP, FACR

 Psoriatic arthritis facts

-- About one in 10 people with psoriasis also develop inflammation of joints (psoriatic arthritis).
+- Some 10%-15% of people with psoriasis also develop inflammation of joints (psoriatic arthritis).

 - The first appearance of the skin disease (psoriasis) can be separated from the onset of joint disease (arthritis) by years.